xu-zeming/xu-zeming.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a research assistant at the University of Göttingen.
-My main research interests are **syntax-pragmatics interface** and **experimental linguistics**.
+My main research interests are syntax-pragmatics interface and experimental linguistics.

 Xu 徐 /ɕy˧˥/ is my family name and Zeming 泽茗 /tsɤ˧˥ miŋ˧˥/ is my given name.

-Academic Position
+Curriculum vitae
 ---
 * From July 2025: Assistant professor, School of International Studies, **Zhejiang University**

-Education
----
 * 2022 - 2025: PhD in German Linguistics, **University of Göttingen**
 * 2015 - 2022: MA in German Linguistics, **Beijing Foreign Studies University**
 * 2015 - 2019: BA in German, **Beijing Foreign Studies University**